airportyh/time-traveling-debugger/README.md

 a `.sqlite` file before launching the debugger.
 This debugger has a ncurses-style GUI and is controlled using one-stroke keyboard commands similar less and nano.
 It also supports mouse and scroll-wheel interactions for terminals that support it.
-4. `zoom` - starts the zoom debugger.
+4. `zoom` - starts the zoom debugger (deprecated).
 This command also takes a history file as input.
 For
 example: `zoom fib.sqlite`.
 Running this command spawns a browser window within which the HTML5 canvas-based debugger executes.